AC Milan scores late to beat Lazio 3-2 and end the year top - WHIZ News

 The Milan players all piled on top of Hernández in joyful celebration after his late winner.
 Milan had let slip a two-goal lead and seemed set to head into the winter break behind city rival Inter Milan, which had won 2-1 at Hellas Verona earlier.

-The Rossoneri instead go into the festive period a point above Inter.
+The Rossoneri instead go into the festive period a point above Inter and edging closer to ending its 10-year title drought as the last remaining unbeaten team across Europe’s top five leagues.

+“It’s a very important goal.
+For the team.
+I’m happy,” Hernández said.
+“We fought right until the end and it was worth it.

 Milan had got off to a fast start, taking the lead in the 10th minute when a corner was whipped in from the left and Ante Rebić headed in at the far post.

-And ithe game appeared to be going to plan when Hakan Çalhanoğlu doubled Milan’s advantage just seven minutes later from the penalty spot after Lazio defender Patric was adjudged to have fouled Rebić.
+And the game appeared to be going to plan when Hakan Çalhanoğlu doubled Milan’s advantage just seven minutes later from the penalty spot after Lazio defender Patric was adjudged to have fouled Rebić.

 However, Lazio got back into the match in the 28th when it was awarded a penalty of its own on video review after Pierre Kalulu caught Joaquín Correa from behind.